Wint3rmute/baczek.me/content/lawka.md

 {{image (src="/benches/bangkok.jpg" small=false title="Bangkok, Thailand.
 From the left side there's a small garden, from the right side (not visible in the photo) there's a beautiful Royal Hall building.")}}

+{{image (src="/benches/marseille_bench.jpg" small=false title="Marseille, France.
+View of the city from the Museum of Civilizations of Europe and the Mediterranean.")}}

 *todo: add some more pictures of benches*

 Hey you!
 Yes, the one that's staring at the screen!
 You have any cool pictures